 Pilot Input and Testing

-To make sunglasses for flying, you must make absolutely sure you know what pilots want and also make sure you know why other sunglasses just aren’t up to the job.
+To make the best sunglasses for flying, you must make absolutely sure you know what pilots want, and also make sure you know why other sunglasses just aren’t up to the job.

 To do that therefore, you have to get pilots on board right from the outset.

 Involved, as we are, with the aviation industry, we’re lucky enough to be in the extraordinary position of having direct access to a host of pilots.
 In order to obtain pilot feedback, we clocked up thousands of hours of real-time pilot testing in real flight decks.
 Equipped with first-hand knowledge, we were able to develop our unique range of Bigatmo sunglasses for flying.

 We craft sunglasses which excel in the field of aviation because, armed with the pilots insight, working with extremely skilful technicians and using the most advanced optical materials in the world, is no mean advantage.